Genetic heterogeneity: Alzheimer's disease

-Autism spectrum disorders

-Autism spectrum disorders are among the most highly heritable psychiatric disorders and display high levels of phenotypic variability.
-Disorders on the Autism spectrum have high levels of genetic heterogeneity and result from multiple genetic pathways including single gene mutation disorders (such as Fragile X Syndrome), regional and submicroscopic variations in the number of gene copies (either heritable or de novo), rare and common genetic variants, and chromosomal aberrations.

 Inherited predisposition to breast cancer

 Mutations in ten different genes have been found to contribute to a heritable increased risk of breast cancer and other cancer syndromes.
 These genes, when functional, contribute to a pathway that serves to preserve genomic integrity.
 Mutations in BRCA1 and BRCA2 result in a high risk of both breast and ovarian cancers.
 Mutations in p53 and PTEN increase risks of breast cancer associated with rare cancer syndromes.
-Mutations in CHECK2, ATM, NBS1, RAD50, BRIP1, and PALB2 can double the risk of breast cancer development.
+Mutations in CHEK2, ATM, NBS1, RAD50, BRIP1, and PALB2 can double the risk of breast cancer development.
 Biallelic mutations, in which both copies of a particular gene are mutated, in BRCA2, BRIP1, and PALB2 also cause Fanconi anemia, a recessive syndrome that leads to progressive bone marrow failure.

-Non-syndromic hearing loss

-Non-syndromic hearing loss can occur through multiple pathways including autosomal dominant, autosomal recessive, X-linked, and Y-linked inheritance patterns.
-69 genes and 145 loci have been discovered to be involved in the genetic heterogeneity of non-syndromic hearing loss, and the phenotype of the disorder is largely associated with its pattern of inheritance.

-Studying genetic heterogeneity

-Initial research on genetic heterogeneity was conducted using genetic linkage analyses, which map genetic loci of related individuals to identify genomic differences.
-Current research now relies largely on genome-wide association studies which examine the association of single-nucleotide polymorphisms (SNPs) to a particular disease in a population.